meleu/meleudotdev/notes/vim.md

 ## things to do after vimtutor

-By reading the contents of [this repository](https://github.com/dahu/learnvim) I realized that this is the things to do after finishing the vimtutor:
+By reading the contents of [this repository](https://github.com/dahu/learnvim) I realized that these are the things to do after finishing the vimtutor:

 - learn how to navigate the documentation
     - `ctrl-]` to follow a vimdoc link